How do Federal Excise Taxes Work on Pure Ethanol

 Reduced Tax Ethanol Program for Pure Ethanol

-Work with a reliable supplier, like Simple Solvents, that can offer reduced tax ethanol at only $5.40 per gallon of 200 proof ethanol vs. $26.68.
+Work with a reliable supplier, like Simple Solvents, that can offer reduced tax ethanol at only $5.40 per gallon of 200 proof ethanol vs. the full pure ethanol excise tax of $26.68 per gallon.
 This is almost a 5x reduction in tax implications.
 By contacting Simple Solvents, see if you are eligible for reduced tax ethanol now.

 Efficiencies in Logistics of Pure Ethanol

-Another to reduce the impact of Federal Excise Taxes is by focusing on efficiency in logistics.
+Another way to reduce the impact of ethanol Federal Excise Tax is by focusing on efficiency in logistics.
 By managing freight and offering flexibility in pick-up, producers can reduce delivery costs and timelines, which can help offset the tax cost.
 Let Simple Solvents work your logistics to improve efficiencies and time spent procuring ethanol.

 Efficiencies in Production